Niobium capacitor: History

 The phenomenon that can electrochemically form an oxide layer on aluminum and metals like tantalum or niobium, blocking an electric current in one direction but allowing it to flow in the other direction, was discovered in 1875 by the French researcher Eugène Ducretet.
 He coined the term "valve metal" for such metals.
 Charles Pollak (born Karol Pollak) used this phenomenon for an idea of a polarized "Electric liquid capacitor with aluminum electrodes".
 In 1896 Pollak obtained a patent for the first electrolytic capacitor.

 The first tantalum electrolytic capacitors with wound tantalum foils and non-solid electrolyte were developed in 1930 by Tansitor Electronics Inc., USA, and used for military purposes.

-The development of solid electrolyte tantalum capacitors began in the early 1950s as a miniaturized, more reliable low-voltage support capacitor to complement the newly invented transistor.
-The solution found by R. L. Taylor and H. E. Haring of the Bell Labs was based on experience with ceramics.
-They ground down tantalum to a powder, pressed this powder into a cylindrical form and then sintered the powder particles into a pellet ("slug") at high temperatures, between 1500 and 2000 °C, under vacuum conditions.
-These first sintered tantalum capacitors used a non-solid electrolyte not consistent with the concept of solid state electronics.
-1952 a targeted search in the Bell Labs for a solid electrolyte by D. A. McLean and F. S. Power led to the invention of manganese dioxide as a solid electrolyte for a sintered tantalum capacitor.
+Niobium is a sister metal to tantalum and serves as valve metal generating an oxide layer during anodic oxidation.
+Niobium as raw material is much more abundant in nature than tantalum and is less expensive.
+Niobium capacitors were developed in the United States and the former Soviet Union in the late 1960s.
+It received more use in the Soviet Union as niobium was much more available than tantalum.

+Another price explosion for tantalum in 2000/2001 forced the commercial development of niobium electrolytic capacitors with manganese dioxide electrolyte, which became available since 2002.
+The materials and processes used to produce niobium-dielectric capacitors are essentially the same as for existing tantalum-dielectric capacitors.
+The characteristics of niobium electrolytic capacitors and tantalum electrolytic capacitors are roughly comparable.